A properly tended compost pile won’t create any unpleasant smells.

-Composting is the environmentally-friendly way to dispose of your food scraps and garden debris.
-Each year over 300,000 tons of yard materials is composted, saving all that waste from going to landfills and incinerators.
+Composting is an environmentally friendly way to dispose of your food scraps and garden debris.
+Each year over 300,000 tons of yard materials are composted, saving all that waste from going to landfills and incinerators.

-Typically, composting does not require a licence or approval, as long as they are maintained in a nuisance-free manner.
+Typically, composting does not require a license or approval, as long as they are maintained in a nuisance-free manner.
 Always check with your local community ordinances to see if there are any backyard composting regulations.
-DO NOT compost foods such as meat, bones, dairy products or oils.
+DO NOT compost foods such as meat, bones, dairy products, or oils.
 These types of materials will attract animals and other unwanted pests.